yingw787/_dotfiles/ubuntu/FLIGHT_RULES.md

 NOTE: CUDA is not available in this mode.
 Switch to NVIDIA drivers using `sudo prime-select nvidia` when CUDA is needed.

+### BIOS does not boot "Windows Boot Manager" properly.

+This may be an issue with `grub` precedence and preferences.
+Apparently, `grub` preferences may override BIOS / UEFI settings, such that "Windows Boot Manager" cannot be selected from the BIOS.
+Install program `grub-customizer`, and in the "General Settings" tab, under option "visibility", check "show menu" and "look for other operating systems".

+### `grub` keeps booting into the `grub` menu.

+If Ubuntu is the only operating system on the machine, Ubuntu will not boot into the `grub` menu by default.
+However, if multiple operating systems exist on the machine, Ubuntu will boot into the `grub` menu by default.
+In order to avoid this, install program `grub-customizer`, and in the "General Settings" tab, under option visibility, uncheck "show menu" and "look for other operating systems".

 ## Drivers

 ### `nvidia-smi` is not referenceable, even though drivers are installed.